Our nature reserves

 The former farmhouse has been converted to provide office space and a meeting room on the ground floor with a three bedroomed flat above.
 The flat provides accommodation for three long term volunteers who supplement the nature reserves team based in the offices below.

 A suite of new farm buildings provides the Nature Reserves team with custom built workshops and storage space and working space for the grazier whose stock helps to keep the fields in good order.
 The site also has an interesting small quarry which has an exposed ‘fault’ face, plus a number of both new and mature ponds.
-There is still work to be done; many of the old hedgerows now run wild and needed restoration.
+There is still work to be done; many of the old hedgerows had run wild and needed restoration.
 Some have been restored and some new hedges have been laid.
 An orchard of more than forty traditional Devon apple tree has been planted.

 Woodah is a great asset and provides activity space for educational events, a venue for meetings, a demonstration site and an opportunity to experiment.
-It is a work in progress; the next big plan is to try to develop an orchard containing all of Devon’s traditional fruit trees.
+It is a work in progress: the next big plan is for regular outdoor education, practical conservation and rural skills workshops, events and courses - watch this space!

 To find out where Woodah Farm is located, click on the blue dot on the map, just south west of Exeter.